 - In 2012 through 2014, the City submitted a FEMA Certification Guidance Document and began an assessment of the impact of FEMA's new FIRM maps. - Beginning in 2015, Staff revised the engineer's scope to better adapt a strategy to support identifying existing flood protection deficiencies, corrective actions and validation of the FEMA FIRM maps in lieu of "certifying" the systems.
 This is a result of the changes from FEMA moving from the Provisional Accreditation Levee (PAL) to the Levee Accreditation Mapping Procedure (LAMP). - In 2015, Type A Board and City Council approved an MSA contract with HDR. - A meeting was held with FEMA on August 26th 2015 to discuss the LAMP and several task orders were negotiated.
-(See Task Orders Below) - Task Order No. 2, a flood protection system vulnerabilities assessment, was conducted with the consultant and was completed in 2016.
-It is possible this can be re-opened at a later date.
+(See Task Orders Below) - Task Order No. 2, a flood protection system vulnerabilities assessment, was conducted by the consultant and completed in 2016, and reviewed at the March 2016 Type A Board meeting.
+It is possible this can be re-opened at a later date. - In 2016, the engineer prepared a proposal for Task Orders No. 3, 4, and 5 (see descriptions and project status below).